How do I write a complaint letter to auto insurance company agents?

 Give a telephone number that has a voicemail attached to it so that all messages will be received.
 After the letter has been written, read it aloud so that any unnecessary details can be edited out.

-Names of police officers, emergency workers, or even witnesses and event can be listed within the letter.
+Names of police officers, emergency workers, or even witnesses and events can be listed within the letter.

 Most businesses are extremely comfortable receiving complaints through their customer service phone centers.
 The representatives to answer these inquiries often will we see a telephone call when a letter is sent.